KammLote/AndroidEavesdrop/report_plan.md

    -- libraries used by the application
    -- User input triggered for recording audio ?
 Or is it done in the background ?
    -- For how long is the audio recording ?
 When is it recording ?
+   -- ultrasounds ?
 3. **What the audio is done with**:
    -- Is it stored somewhere ?
 Is it sent somewhere ?
-   -- Is it translated to speech ?
+Databases -- Is it translated to speech ?
 Is it fingerprinted ?
 4. **Which servers the application contact**:
    -- Is there the Internet permissions ?